Golden Gate Biosphere Network: Stewardship and Research

-The GGBN work collaboratively on projects related to stewardship, science, and education.
-For instance, partners cooperate on tidal pool monitoring and public education in the area of Mount Tamalpais State Park.
+The GGBN works collaboratively on projects related to stewardship, science, and education.
+Partners cooperate on tidal pool monitoring and public education in the area of Mount Tamalpais State Park.
 Another joint activity is the Coho salmon restoration project, which requires habitat inventorying and mapping of several critical watersheds.
-As well, within the past decade, projects within the 1,492 acres of the Presidio site include: the removal of six landfills, the locations of which were subsequently restored with native habitats including one creek, three dune systems where the endangered San Francisco Lessingia habitat and populations were increased, one riparian system, two serpentine sites where the endangered Franciscan Clarkia was increased and one Colma site.
+Within the last decade, collaborative projects within the 1,492 acres of the Presidio site involved the removal of six landfills.
+Those locations were subsequently restored with native habitats including one creek, three dune systems, one riparian system, two serpentine sites, and one Colma site, leading to increased habitats and populations of the endangered species San Francisco Lessingia and Franciscan Clarkia.

 The Network also cooperates with the Iroise Biosphere Reserve of France in a comparison of coastal ecosystem recovery after human use changes.
-Research covers topics such as the management of commercially important resources such as fisheries, threats to ecosystems such as oil spills, pollutants, and invasive species, and episodic events such as wildfires and climate extremes.
+Research covers topics such as: the management of commercially important resources such as fisheries; threats to ecosystems such as oil spills, pollutants, and invasive species; and episodic events such as wildfires and climate extremes.